01 of 12

 A visit to the Kalapana Lava Viewing Area is just one of the many great volcano-related experiences you can have on the Big Island of Hawaii.

 Hawaii Volcanoes National Park

-I certainly encourage all Big Island visitors to spend a day at Hawaii Volcanoes National Park where you can learn all about the volcanoes which created the Hawaiian Islands, view numerous past lava flows and craters, walk through an ancent lava tube and much more.
+We certainly encourage all Big Island visitors to spend a day at Hawaii Volcanoes National Park where you can learn all about the volcanoes which created the Hawaiian Islands, view numerous past lava flows and craters, walk through an ancient lava tube and much more.

 Volcano Bike Tours

 You may even want to see the park by bicycle with Volcano Bike Tours.
-Their Bike Hawaii Volcanoes National Park & Wine Tasting is a five hour tour that covers 15 miles within Hawaii Volcanoes National Park.
+Their Bike Hawaii Volcanoes National Park & Wine Tasting is a five-hour tour that covers 15 miles within Hawaii Volcanoes National Park.
 The tour takes place on mostly downhill and level paved roads and trails.
-I'll be doing a detailed feature on Volcano Bike Tours soon.

 Doors-Off Volcano-Waterfalls Experience

 You can take a helicopter ride over the current lava flow and see the huge Pu?u ?O`o Crater from which the current flows emanate.
 I recommend the Doors-Off Volcano-Waterfalls experience with Paradise Helicopters... which will provide you the chance to feel the heat of the worlds most active volcano.